Pillar - Credits

 As you collect usage data, you may find that certain features are over- or under-priced.
 Credit-based models make it easier to rebalance—by changing how many credits actions consume or how many credits are included in each plan—without overhauling your pricing structure.

-You’ll need a few core capabilities: usage metering, a credit ledger, enforcement for limits or overages, and visibility for both customers and internal teams.
-Most traditional billing platforms aren’t built for this level of flexibility.
+You'll need a few core capabilities: usage metering, a credit ledger, enforcement for limits or overages, and visibility for both customers and internal teams.
+Most traditional billing platforms aren't built for the level of flexibility required by SaaS pricing and packaging.

 Yes.
 Schematic is designed to support modern monetization strategies like credit-based pricing, with built-in support for entitlements, usage tracking, and flexible plan modeling—so you don’t have to stitch it together yourself.